-There are three inspections outcomes in THETIS-EU: "Inspection on-going", "Inspected" and 'Inspected and Penalty Applied'.
-Any PRF inspection while is being processed in THETIS-EU will set the 'Inspection outcome' to 'Inspection on-going' by default.
+While being processed in THETIS-EU, the outcome should be set to 'Inspection on-going'.
 The inspection outcome is visible to all authorised users.
-As soon as a PRF Inspection is finalised, this should be reported in the information system and the outcome changed consequently to 'Inspected' or to 'Inspected and Penalty Applied'.
+As soon as a PRF Inspection is finalised, the outcome should be changed to 'Inspected' or to 'Inspected and Penalty Applied'.

-As a result of the inspection the overall Inspection Action can be:
+As a result of the inspection the overall Inspection Actions can be: